 Erectile dysfunction (ED) refers to the inability to get or keep an erection that’s firm enough for sex – and you might also have a lower sex drive.
 ED not only affects a man physically by impacting his ability to have sex, but it also has many psychological effects too.

 Many men will feel embarrassed about not being able to get an erection, which can affect their confidence and self-esteem.
-It can also affect a man’s relationship with his partner because not only can sex become more difficult, but talking about the issue can be a challenge.
-There’s also a strong link between ED and depression.
+It can also affect romantic relationships as not only can sex become more difficult, but talking about the issue can be a challenge too.
+For these reasons, research has identified a strong link between ED and depression.

 Why does erectile dysfunction affect more men later in life?